Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 Day passes at Catedral cost about half the price of the most well-known resorts in the western U.S., Europe and Canada and the views of the Andes mountains are free!

-Skiing is not as much of a middle class sport as it used to be in Argentina, although Bariloche locals can get reasonable season passes.
+As of 2024, skiing is not as much of a middle-class sport as it used to be in Argentina, although Bariloche locals can get reasonable season passes.

-Just like in Aspen, there is local celebrity spotting on the slopes, Arab royalty fly in on private jets and there are tangibly-related VIP events such as snow-themed fashion shows with top designers and models.
+Just like in Aspen, there is local celebrity spotting on the slopes, tabloids document Arab princes who fly in on private jets and there are tangibly-related VIP events such as snow-themed fashion shows with top designers and models.

 Costs to Ski & Board